Find out when transactions involving land and buildings are exempt from VAT.

 - exclusively in making exempt supplies, then the related input tax is wholly irrecoverable

-- in making both taxable and exempt supplies, then related input tax is residual and should be recovered in accordance with your normal partial exemption method, see Notice 706: partial exemption for more information
+- in making both taxable and exempt supplies, then related input tax is residual and should be recovered in accordance with your normal partial exemption method, see VAT Notice 706: partial exemption for more information

 11. Service charges on commercial buildings